CALGARY CENTRE / NORTH HILL CENTRE

 Charter CALGARY CENTRE tenants included Reitman's ladies' wear, Tamblyn Rexall Drugs, Bata Shoes, a Merle Norman Cosmetic Studio, F.W.
 Woolworth 5 & 10, Zeller's variety store and Dominion supermarket.

 Fourteen stores and services opened their doors on May 8, 1958.
-The Loblaws Groceteria welcomed its first shoppers on May 22, 1958, with the dedication of the Dominion store occurring on July 16th.
+The Loblaws Groceteria welcomed first shoppers on May 22, 1958, with the dedication of the Dominion store occurring on July 16th.

 An official grand opening for CALGARY CENTRE was held on October 23, 1958.